survivejs/webpack-book/manuscript/developing/05_composing_configuration.md

 # Composing Configuration

 Even though not a lot has been done with webpack yet, the amount of configuration is starting to feel substantial.
 Also, you have to be careful about the way you compose it as you have separate production and development targets in the project now.
-The situation can only get worse as you want to add more functionality to the project.
+The situation can only get worse as you want to add more functionality to the project and using a single monolithic configuration file impacts comprehension and removes any potential for reusablity.

-As the needs of your project grow, you have to figure out means to manage webpack configuration.
+As the needs of your project grow, you have to figure out the means to manage webpack configuration more effectively.

 ## Possible Ways to Manage Configuration

 You can manage webpack configuration in the following ways:

-* Maintain configuration in multiple files and point webpack to each through the `--config` parameter.
-Share configuration through module imports.
+* Maintain configuration in multiple files for each environemnt and point webpack to each through the `--config` parameter, sharing configuration through module imports.
 You can see this approach in action at [webpack/react-starter](https://github.com/webpack/react-starter).
 * Push configuration to a library, which you then consume.
 Example: [HenrikJoreteg/hjs-webpack](https://www.npmjs.com/package/hjs-webpack).
-* Maintain configuration within a single file and branch there and by relying on the `--env` parameter.
+* Maintain all configuration within a single file and branch there and by relying on the `--env` parameter.

-These approaches can be combined.
-You can end up with a higher level configuration that's then composed of smaller parts.
-Those parts could go to a library which you then use through npm making it possible to consume the same configuration across multiple projects.
+These approaches can be combined to create a higher level configuration that's then composed of smaller parts.
+Those parts could then be added to a library which you then use through npm making it possible to consume the same configuration across multiple projects.

-The approach is used to discuss different techniques. *webpack.config.js* maintains higher level configuration while *webpack.parts.js* contains the building blocks.
+This approach is used to discuss different techniques. *webpack.config.js* maintains higher level configuration while *webpack.parts.js* contains the building blocks.

 ## Composing Configuration by Merging

+If we break apart the config file into separate pieces, we will need to put these pieces back together again whcih will involve merging objects and arrays.
 To eliminate the problem of dealing with `Object.assign` and `Array.concat`, [webpack-merge](https://www.npmjs.org/package/webpack-merge) can be used.
-Effectively it does two things: it concatenates arrays and merges objects instead of overriding them.
+It does two things: it concatenates arrays and merges objects instead of overriding them.
 Even though a basic idea, this allows you to compose configuration and gives a degree of abstraction.

 *webpack-merge* provides even more control through strategies that enable you to control its behavior per field.
 Strategies allow you to force it to append, prepend, or replace content.
 Even though *webpack-merge* was designed for this book, it has proven to be an invaluable tool beyond it.
 You can consider it as a learning tool and pick it up in your work if you find it handy.